pregnancy and birth stories

 Dani Herber Koenig: Excited, shocked, terrified—really all of the emotions one can feel in a given moment.

-P: What were you most excited about?
+P: What were you most excited about and fearful of?

 DHK: I was most excited about having a nuclear family.
 I'm an only child and my parents divorced when I was young, so I was always looking forward to the time in life when I'd have a family of my own.

-DHK: With regards to what I was most fearful of, I really hated being pregnant and so I worried I'd harbor some of that resentment of the process towards my baby.
+With regards to what I was most fearful of, I really hated being pregnant and so I worried I'd harbor some of that resentment of the process towards my baby.
 Spoiler alert: This did not happen at all and I, somehow, fell instantly in love.

 P: How did you take care of yourself in those final weeks before giving birth?
 Any suggestions to 3rd trimester mamas?